 - What's the best form of vitamin E?
 The vitamin E in supplements may be natural (labeled as "d-alpha tocopherol") or synthetic ("dl-alpha tocopherol").
 The natural form contains a mix of tocopherols which may be beneficial, although, as ConsumerLab has found, not all "natural" vitamin E supplements contain significant amounts of these additional tocopherols (see "Vitamin E with Other Tocopherols").

-- What did CL find?
+- What did CL's tests of vitamin E find?
 Among 11 vitamin E products selected for testing by ConsumerLab.com, 3 contained too little or too much vitamin E — in fact, one contained virtually none of the vitamin E it claimed.
 The cost to obtain 268 mg of active vitamin E (e.g., 400 IU of natural vitamin E) from the products ranged from 4 cents to almost $200 (see What CL Found).

 - Which is the best vitamin E supplement?
 Among the products Approved for quality in ConsumerLab.com's tests (including 6 tested through CL's voluntary Quality Certification Program), our Top Picks not only met their claims but provided high quality vitamin E, sometimes with mixed tocopherols, at very reasonable prices.

-- Concerns with vitamin E: Vitamin E should not be taken with blood thinners and certain other medications as it can increase the risk of bleeding.
+- Vitamin E safety and side effects: Vitamin E should not be taken with blood thinners and certain other medications as it can increase the risk of bleeding.
 Some studies have shown an association between vitamin E supplementation and an increased risk of death, and one study found an increased risk of prostate cancer in men taking high dose vitamin E (see Concerns and Cautions).

 Vitamin E Supplements Review